romkatv/zsh-defer/README.md

 1. zsh-autosuggestions is loaded: completion suggestion appears.
 2. zsh-highlighting is loaded: `nvm` in the command line turns red (no such command).
 3. nvm is loaded: `nvm` turns green (recognized command).
-4. `RPROMPT` is set: the name of the current Git branch appears.
+4. `RPS1` is set: the name of the current Git branch appears.

 ## Caveats